Novastar Ventures

 mPharma

-mPharma is a company focused on improving access to affordable medications for patients in emerging markets.
-Established in 2013 by Gregory Rockson, Daniel Shoukimas, and James Finucane, mPharma collaborates with pharmaceutical manufacturers, health insurance providers, financial institutions, and governments to facilitate the direct delivery of prescription drugs to consumers.
-The company offers a pharmaceutical data analytics platform that assists pharmacies in managing their inventory effectively, ensuring that essential chronic disease medications are available at sustainable prices.
-By enabling doctors, patients, and pharmacists to connect with a network of high-quality medicines, mPharma aims to enhance the overall accessibility and affordability of healthcare for underserved populations.
+mPharma is a healthcare company focused on enhancing access to affordable medications in emerging markets.
+Founded in 2013 by Gregory Rockson, Daniel Shoukimas, and James Finucane, mPharma collaborates with drug manufacturers, insurance providers, financial institutions, and governments to streamline the delivery of prescription drugs to consumers.
+The company offers a pharmaceutical data analytics platform that assists pharmacies in managing their inventory, prescribing medications, and reporting adverse drug reactions.
+By ensuring that high-quality chronic disease medications are consistently available at sustainable prices, mPharma aims to improve health outcomes for patients, doctors, and pharmacists alike.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.